SaaS SEO

 • Guides, alternative to pages, software listicles, glossaries, free tools, maker pages, integrations, etc.

-• What CRO techniques are they hiring to push people through their customer journey all the way from top of the funnel content, to bottom of the funnel content aimed at getting people to get a demo?
+• What CRO techniques are they hiring to push people through their customer journey all the way from the top of the funnel content, to the bottom of the funnel content aimed at getting people to get a demo?

 • Are they focusing on specific industries within their total addressable market?

-• What personas are they speaking to, exactly ?
+• What personas are they speaking to, exactly?

 Remember, what you find should be insights and used as inspiration.
 You cannot assume all these websites have it figured out—and traffic doesn’t correlate with revenue!
 It’s a quality game at the end of the day.